-During the year following general review as to the effectiveness of this and other wild dog control work undertaken, it was recognised that whilst some additional financial support for local Doggers could be seen as cost shifting, it was considered important to so as to assist them to undertaking this essential work which involves significant amounts of effort, local experience and knowledge to eradicate what are a very difficult to find problem species.
+During the year, following general review as to the effectiveness of this and other wild dog control work undertaken, it was recognised that whilst some additional financial support for local doggers could be seen as cost shifting, it was considered important to assist them in undertaking this essential work which involves significant effort, local experience and knowledge to eradicate what is a very difficult to find and destructive problem species.

-An ex-gratia incentive payment of \$30 per day payment to local Doggers operating within the Murchison Shire capped at 160 days per annum, rather than a variation in the per head bounty fee was considered the most appropriate form of assistance.
+An ex-gratia incentive payment of \$30 per day to local doggers operating within the Murchison Shire, capped at 160 days per annum rather than a variation in the per head bounty fee, was considered the most appropriate form of assistance.

-During the year Council also agreed to the request from the Murchison Region Vermin Council (MRVC) and provide a letter of support for the Murchison Region Vermin Council to create and easement for the Vermin Cell fencing recently completed by the MRVC.
+During the year Council also agreed to the request from the Murchison Region Vermin Council (MRVC) and provide a letter of support for the Murchison Region Vermin Council to create an easement for the Vermin Cell fencing recently completed by the MRVC.

-Meanwhile during the year Council accepted the offer from Canine Control to extend the current Ranger Services Agreement to 30 June 2028
+Meanwhile during the year, Council accepted the offer from Canine Control to extend the current Ranger Services Agreement to 30 June 2028.